retrospect-addon/plugin.video.retrospect/README.md

 tracker at GitHub.

 # Installing Retrospect #
-There are two ways to install Retrospect, depending on what version of Kodi you are using.

-### Kodi Leia and later
 Starting from Kodi Leia (v18), you can easily install Retrospect from the official Kodi add-on repository.
 Simply use the search function in the add-ons section to find `Retrospect` and install it.
 More detailed information can be found in the [Retrospect Wiki](https://github.com/retrospect-addon/plugin.video.retrospect/wiki/Installation).

 **Note:** Make sure the _Auto-Update_ option for Retrospect is enabled to automagically receive new updates.